trinzya/HandsOn/README.md

 ormlearn - This project performs all the queries of the stock database.
 (As mentioned in the document)

 payroll - This project performs all the queries of the payroll databsase(Employee, department and skill) .
 [As mentioend in the document]

+# Practice Check (TruYum)

+Technology Used:
+Spring-boot (mvc)
+Hibernate (jpa)
+Html (FrontEnd)
+CSS(Front End)

+Run On port number: 8080
+Databse design -
+user - cart (one to one relation) (one user can have one cart) cart-menuitem -(many to many relation ) ( because many carts can have many menu items ) Schema and tables - Created by Hibernate

+Operations -Customer:

+1.-Register a new user
+2-Login  in into the website
+3-logout  from the website
+4-To view list of menuItems
+5-To view Cart
+6- To add a menu-item to the cart
+7- To delete a menu item from cart

+Operations -Admin:

+1-Login  in into the website
+2-logout  from the website
+3-To view list of menuItems
+4-To edit a menuItem

+Note - The list of menuitems are instered directly from backend (directly from sql workbecnh)
+        Values insert is in file truyum-data.sql( folder sql/truyum-data.sql)